Liquid error (layout/theme line 1): Could not find asset snippets/ec-passwordify.liquid

 Lindsay Rust is co-founder, owner, and director of Dancing Drum.
 A multi-talented artist, writer, and educator, her years of experience in teaching, researching, and performing have built a strong foundation for her contributions to Dancing Drum.

 Musically, Lindsay specializes in ballet-style djuns, congas, and xylophone, as well as composition.
-She has shared the stage and recorded with Grammy-winning Cuban percussionist Luis Conte, and has performed alongside Alfred "Uganda" Roberts, Zach Gill, djembefola Dramane Kone, and numerous friends and musicians from her adopted hometown of New Orleans and many other places throughout the world.
+She has shared the stage and recorded with Grammy-winning Cuban percussionist Luis Conte, and has performed alongside Alfred "Uganda" Roberts, Zach Gill (Jack Johnson), djembefola Dramane Kone, Louis "FanFan" Damas of Haiti, and numerous friends and musicians from New Orleans and many other places throughout the world.

 Lindsay graduated from Northwestern University with two degrees, a B.S. in Cultural Anthropology and a B.A. in Art Theory & Practice.
 After college, she served 2+ years as a Community Development Agent in the Peace Corps in Niger, West Africa.
-Upon returning to the US, Lindsay worked as a writer and illustrator for local and national media, a booking agent and manager for Nigerien Afropop band Mamar Kassey, and as mask-maker for award-winning theater companies and the Summer Solstice Parade in Santa Barbara, California.
+Upon returning to the US, Lindsay worked as a writer and illustrator for local and national media, a booking agent and manager for Nigerien Afropop band Mamar Kassey, and as mask-maker for award-winning theater companies (Boxtales) and the Summer Solstice Parade in Santa Barbara, California.
 Her mask work has been exhibited nationally and featured on the Discovery Channel.
 She shares her knowledge of masks through workshops, as well as in the visual arts activities included in Dancing Drum's publications.
+See her art and design portfolio here.

 Lindsay has traveled to many countries to study drumming, percussion, and dance, including Mali, Burkina Faso, Niger, Thailand, Guinea, Guatemala, and Belize.
 She has also immersed in the drumming traditions of New Orleans music, and looks forward to more music research travels in the future.